hummingbot/hummingbot/documentation/docs/strategies/advanced-mm/price-source.md

 **Updated as of `v0.28.0`**

-By default, Hummingbot uses the market orderbook mid price (between the top bid and the top ask) as a starting price to calculate maker order prices.
+By default, Hummingbot uses the order book you're trading in to generate the **mid price** (between the top bid and the top ask) as a starting price to calculate maker order prices.

-With external pricing sources, you can now use external sources for the starting mid price such as an external **exchange** or a **custom API**.
+With this feature, you can now use a different order book for the starting mid price, such as an external **exchange** or a **custom API**.

 ##How It Works

 In a situation where the calculation of maker order prices from external sources would result in the order matching any existing orders on the order book, such order will be ignored.

-Type `config price_source_enabled` to set the values for `price_source_enabled`, `price_source_type`, `price_source_exchange` and `price_source_market`, or `price_source_custom` (if source type is exchange).
-Type `config` + `price_source_type`, `price_source_exchange`, `price_source_market`, or `price_source_custom` to set values for these parameters.
+Type `config price_source_enabled` to start the configuration process.

+First, set `price_source_type`: choose whether you want to use another exchange (`exchange`) or a custom API (`custom`).
+Based on your answer, you can set the exchange order book or enter an API endpoint.

+!!! note
-Note that the external price source cannot be the same as the maker exchange (i.e. if the bot is trading on Binance, the `price_source_exchange` cannot be Binance).
+    Currently, the external price source cannot be the same as the maker exchange (i.e. if the bot is trading on Binance, the `price_source_exchange` cannot be Binance).

-###Example - When Price Sourcing is Important
-Suppose we are market making on the `ETH-USDT` trading pair.
-The exchange we are trading on, denote as **Exchange A**, is currently displaying a 109 bid and 111 ask price.
-Now let us consider an **Exchange B** that is showing 99 bid and 101 ask prices on its book.
-This discrepancy often happens between liquid (B) and illiquid (A) exchanges.
-When this kind of discrepancy occurs, traders on both exchanges will arbitrage out the discrepancy naturally.
-Thus, one would want to position their trades with respect to the liquid exchange (**Exchange B**) because the price is likely going to move toward the liquid exchange.
-Now, when we trade using our market-making bot, we also want to position ourselves towards the more liquid exchange.
-So, we use **Exchange B** as an *External Price Source*.
-The trading strategy thus proposes two maker orders, a bid maker order at 98 (for 2% bid spread above the mid-market price of Exchange B) and an ask maker order at 102 (for 2% ask spread on Exchange B).
-The 102 ask order will be ignored (as it would match the 109 bid order), only the bid order will be submitted to the exchange.
-Ultimately, this tool is extremely valuable when your bot is trading on illiquid exchanges.
+### When to use an external price source
+External price source is valuable when your bot is market making for a relatively illiquid trading pair, but a more liquid pair with the same underlying exposure is available on a different exchange.

+Suppose we are market making for the `ETH-USDT` trading pair.
+The exchange we are trading on, denoted as **Exchange A**, has the top bid order at $198 and the top ask order at $202, so the mid price is $200.

+Let's suppose there is **Exchange B** with an `ETH-USD` trading pair.
+That pair has a top bid order at $200 while the top ask order is $202, so the mid price is $201.
+These discrepancies often happens between different exchanges as market conditions change.
+Some exchanges may react more slowly or quickly to market changes due to differences in the trading pair, liquidity, geography.

+If you believe that `ETH-USD` on Exchange B is more liquid and responds more quickly to market information than `ETH-USDT` on Exchange A, you may want to market make on Exchange A but use `ETH-USD` on Exchange B as the price source.
+This helps you position your orders based on where the market might go in the future.

 ## Sample Configurations